 Unfortunately, we were disappointed by the performance of the Waring Pro.
 Despite being the most expensive waffle maker among our finalists, it produced waffles slower than every other waffle maker.
-In our benchmark two waffle cooking test, the Waring Pro took 16 minutes and 30 seconds — nearly seven minutes longer than the Oster waffle maker, and almost two minutes slower than the second slowest waffle maker, the Hamilton Beach.
+In our benchmark two waffle cooking test, the Waring Pro took 16 minutes and 30 seconds — nearly nine minutes longer than the BELLA waffle maker, and almost two minutes slower than the second slowest waffle maker, the Hamilton Beach.

-The quality of waffles were decent, but waffles from the Waring Pro didn’t outshine either the Oster or the Cuisinart, making it difficult for us to recommend the Waring Pro over either of those two (much less expensive) options.
+The quality of waffles were decent, but waffles from the Waring Pro didn’t outshine either the BELLA or the Cuisinart, making it difficult for us to recommend the Waring Pro over either of those two (much less expensive) options.

 Finally, we also tested the Hamilton Beach-Square Waffle Maker, but we were unimpressed with the results.
 That, along with the fact that we already had another (better) Hamilton Beach waffle maker led us to exclude the square version from our list of finalists.

 Our winner from the 2016 round of testing is still going strong, and we’re still happy with the waffles it makes, but Oster has discontinued it.
 We didn’t really like any of the other waffle makers enough to just swap them in as a back-up winner, so we went looking for a replacement.

 Our first thought was to see if Oster’s replacement model, the WFBF10W with “Titanium-Infused DuraCeramic” coating, was a worthy replacement.
 There are some design improvements with this model: The rotary switch makes a lovely click as you turn it and the new coating seems durable.